-- 1. In the navigation pane, expand the Configuration > Edit folders. - 2.
-Click Chassis. - 3.
-Click the System Control tab. - 4.
+- 1. In the navigation pane, expand Configuration > Edit. - 2.
+Select Chassis. - Select the System Control tab. - 4.
 Configure the TCP timestamp by performing one of the following actions: - a.
-Select the TcpTimestamp check box to enable the TCP timestamp. - b.
-Clear the TcpTimestamp check box to disable the TCP timestamp. - 5.
-Click Apply.
+Select TcpTimestamp to enable the TCP timestamp. - b.
+Clear TcpTimestamp to disable the TCP timestamp. - 5.
+Select Apply.